dask/dask-blog/_posts/2019-06-25-single-gpu-cupy-benchmarks.md

 * NumPy 1.16.4
 * Intel MKL 2019.4.243
 * CuPy 6.1.0
-* CUDA Toolkit 9.2
+* CUDA Toolkit 10.1

 General Performance
 -------------------

-I have generated a greph comprising various operations.
+I have generated a graph comprising various operations.
 Most of them perform well on a GPU using CuPy out of the box.
 See the graph below:

 <style>